issamkhadiri1989/mercure__apip__redis/readme.md

     }
 ```

-the `http://localhost/send-request` is used here to publish the event (suppose we got there some logic to send the notification)
+the `http://localhost/send-request` is used here to publish the event (suppose we got there some logic to send the
+notification)

 the page `http://localhost/` the page where the user will receive the notification in real time

 the JS code is written in the `code/templates/mercure/index.html.twig`.

+the endpoint `POST http://localhost/api/articles` is used to create new article.

+when the article is added to the database, a new notification is sent to `http://localhost`. the home page show the
+latest article added in real time.